vikasgupta-github/flask-bgr2gray/README.md

 ## How to Use

 python app_basic.py
+Go to 127.0.0.1:4555 on your browser.

 ## Output

-![](imgs/browse.png)
+You should get a screen shown below
 Choose Browse and upload an image.
 Click Upload to get the output
+![](imgs/browse.png)

 ![](imgs/output.png)